-There are three common classifications for cannabis strains: sativa, indica and hybrid.
-In low doses, the strain type may not make a noticeable difference but it is still important to be aware of these classifications.
+Many botanists debate this topic, but within dispensaries there are three common classifications for cannabis strains: sativa, indica and hybrid.
+In low doses, the strain type may not make a noticeable difference but it is still important to be aware of these classifications and how people describe the perceived differences.

 - Sativa Sativa strains generally produce a more creative, cerebral, energetic effect.
-Sativa is often the first choice for people battling fatigue or depression. - 2.
+Sativa is often said to be the first choice for people battling fatigue or depression. - 2.
 Indica Indica strains are typically more relaxing and felt in the body rather than the head.
-As such, they can be effective treatments for pain relief, anxiety and insomnia. - Hybrid Hybrids strike a balance, offering benefits of both strains.
-Some hybrids are indica-heavy, while others are sativa-heavy, and some are closer to a 50/50 balance between the two.
+As such, some people say they can be effective treatments for pain relief, anxiety and insomnia. - 3.
+Hybrid Hybrids seem to strike a balance, offering benefits of both strains.
+Some hybrids are indicaheavy, while others are sativa-heavy, and some are closer to a 50/50 balance between the two.